Moravians in 13 states to ordain gay clergy

 This decision affects only those churches in the Northern Province, the largest of Moravian provinces in the United States and Canada.

-Four years ago, the province’s synod mandated congregational forums for dialogue and prayer about the role of gays and lesbians in the church.
+Four years ago, the province’s synod mandated congregational forums for dialogue and prayer about the ordination and pastoral service of gays and lesbians in the church.

 During an earlier session at this year’s synod, delegates approved a resolution that affirmed the Northern Province’s commitment to be inclusive of differing views regarding gay and lesbian ordination.